envelope-zero/backend/docs/api.md

 The `data` key is either a list of objects (for collection endpoints) or a single object (for resource endpoints).

 Unset attributes are not contained in the objects that the API returns.
-Unless an attribute is defined in here to be always contained in API responses, it is optional
+Unless an attribute is defined in here to be always contained in API responses with tse string `Always present`, it is optional.

-### Reserved keys

-The objects in the `data` key have several reserved keys that are read-only:
+## API resources

+API resources share the following **read only** attributes in the `data` key:

-- `createdAt`: An RFC3339 timestamp of the time when the resource was created.
+- `createdAt` (string): An RFC3339 timestamp of the time when the resource was created.
 Always present.
-- `updatedAt`: An RFC3339 timestamp of the time when the resource was updated.
+- `updatedAt` (string): An RFC3339 timestamp of the time when the resource was updated.
 Always present.
-- `deletedAt`: An RFC3339 timestamp of the time when the resource was deleted.
+- `deletedAt` (string): An RFC3339 timestamp of the time when the resource was deleted.
-- `id`: The ID of the object.
+- `id` (number): The ID of the object.
 IDs are unique for the backend instance.
+Always present.
+- `links` (object): A map of related resources.
+Always present.
+  - `self` (string): The full URL of the resource itself.
 Always present.